The Courtroom as a Classroom: TPI's Innovative Curriculum

 - Analyzing legal and factual claims

-- Developing a theory or theories of the case
+- Developing theories and themes of the case

-- Effective use of courtroom technology in the pretrial and trial stages, including comprehensive training on TrialDirector Software
+- Effective use of courtroom technology in the pretrial and trial stages, including TrialDirector training.

 |First Semester||Second Semester|

 Pretrial I & II

 In the first semester of TPI, Pretrial I (3 cr) outlines all initial attributes of trial practice.
 The course requires a complete work-up of an actual case, including interviews with parties and non-parties, discovery, depositions, and thorough preparation and argument for/against summary judgment.

 The second semester course is Pretrial II (2 cr), which emphasizes oral skills through taking and defending comprehensive depositions.
 Students also participate in a facilitative mediation program to fully familiarize them with alternative dispute resolution practices.
 Finally, students develop opening and closing skills for the trials they will conduct in year 2 of TPI.

 Trial I & IIIn the second year of TPI, students take Civil Trial I (3 cr).
 They prepare or defend a civil case from the beginning of the dispute through trial before a civil jury.
 Sitting judges preside over the trial, which takes place either in the Law College courtroom or in local courtrooms.

 The TPI experience concludes with Criminal Trial II (3 cr).
 Students work on the full case - from the alleged event through a complete jury trial.
 They undertake all aspects of criminal trial procedure, with experienced trial lawyers and judges providing support and feedback throughout.
 A preliminary examination hearing is conducted before appropriate court officials and is transcribed.
 Students conduct their trials based on the development case with the record they have created.

 Expert & Scientific Evidence